Tomato Egg Drop Soup is a classic Chinese soup that is delicious and also easy to make! Tomato wedges and wispy beaten eggs in chicken broth.

 Remove the pot from heat.
 I usually just set it on another non-heated stove.
 We want the soup to not be boiling and cool a little for the next step

-Slowly pour the beaten eggs in to the soup.
-Using chopsticks or forks, slowly stir the eggs.
+Slowly pour the beaten eggs into the soup.
+Using chopsticks or a fork, gently stir the eggs.

-Add sesame oil, salt to taste, and mix well.
+Add sugar, salt and sesame oil and mix well.
 Sprinkle the chopped scallions at the end so that it remains fresh green.

 Stir well and serve!